nelnetbusinesssolutions/Live/README.md

-Enter your CSS for the Live Site here.
+Enter your code for the Live Site in the appropriate files.